bassilharoun/bassilharoun/README.md

 # Hi, I am Bassil Haroun ❤️
 ![280737428_1561620800905998_1666362953007315625_n](https://user-images.githubusercontent.com/81447239/174095460-c72e414c-0612-4184-8b46-bee5873ee6a0.jpg)

-## I am a Computer Sceince Student 🖥️ and a Mobile Application developer | GDSC Coreteam , Free lancer, GDG 6 October Leader and more...
+## I am a Computer Sceince Student 🖥️ and a Mobile Application developer | GDSC Coreteam and more...

 I am learning with passion, especially Flutter, I have already completed two projects using Flutter "blood donation app", and an application to participate in the Google Solution challenge "YourSpace", I have a high skill in research and problem solving, I have great experience in (data structure, oop, problem-solving,
 # I have great experience in (data structure, oop, problem-solving, system analysis and design)

-- 🔭 I’m currently Learning Kotlin
+- 🔭 Have Good experience about Mobile Development using ("Flutter" , "Kotlin") and still learning
-- 🌱 I’m currently work on myself in Flutter
+- 🌱 I Have Great experience about (OOP - data structure - problem-solving - system analysis and design)
-- 📝 Looking For Internship
+- 📝 Currently I'am Looking For Internship
 - 📫 How to reach me: catch, and follow me from the footer links below 👇 in addition to follow me here.
 - ⚡ Fun fact: i Love 💸 🖥️ 🍤 🎨 🎧 🎬  ✈️ 💻 📱 📸
 -->